-GoA benefits are primarily linked to the possibility of channeling and enriching the inputs received through the railway operators' reporting.
+GoA benefits are primarily linked to the possibility of channelling and enriching the inputs received through the railway operators' reporting.

 These inputs are foreseen to be used in a range of GoA activities intended to: (1) identify and evaluate risks; (2) mitigate risks; (3) manage RCMs; (4) support systematic improvement in the management of the RCM PDCA cycle.
+Moreover, GoA could also support continuously improving the CSM ASLP which may prevent poor implementation issues.
 In turn this can contribute to more efficiency and effective management of safety in SERA.
 As such it is expected that GoA will capture a part of both the estimated efficiency and effectiveness gains of the CSM ASLP.
-Although, it is not possible to apportion the GoA share of the total CSM ASLP benefits it is expected that these will outweigh the costs
+Although, it is not possible to apportion the GoA share of the total CSM ASLP benefits it is expected that these will outweigh the costs.